AI-Hypercomputer/gpu-recipes/training/a4x/llama3-1-405b/README.md

 Please follow Cluster Toolkit [instructions](https://github.com/GoogleCloudPlatform/cluster-toolkit/tree/main/examples/gke-a4x) to create your a4x GKE cluster.

+> [NOTE]
+> **GKE version and workload placement**
+>
+> For GKE cluster versions `1.34.0-gke.1502000` and later, workload placement is mandatory.
+You must provide your own placement policy name.
+You can do this by editing `values.yaml` to set `workload.nodeSelector.cloud.google.com/placement-policy-name`
+>
+> For GKE cluster versions before `1.34.0-gke.1502000`, you can remove the `nodeSelector` section in `values.yaml`.

 ## Training dataset

 This recipe uses a mock pretraining dataset provided by the NeMo framework.